Is Trump immune from prosecution? Supreme Court will soon decide major question

 Is Trump immune from criminal prosecution?
-Supreme Court will soon decide major question
+Supreme Court will decide major question today

 Court’s decision could have profound consequences for holding presidents accountable for crimes committed in office

-Note: This story was first published on June 26 and was updated with developments